Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 This model of "a package is a folder" is not compliant with the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
 But then again, you didn't know that the FHS existed until I just mentioned it.

 There is a comfortable convenience to standard Linux filesystems.
 Your `PATH` environment variable is already setup for the common locations of executables.
-For example, on a BOSH instance it is:
+For example, on a BOSH instance, it is:

 ```
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games